0w1Gr3y/MOT_ByteTrack/README.md

 For the original implementation please visit [https://github.com/ifzhang/ByteTrack](https://github.com/ifzhang/ByteTrack).

-YOLOX is the latest YOLO iteration available in [YOLOX repository](https://github.com/Megvii-BaseDetection/YOLOX)
+Using this repository you can use YOLOX cloned from [YOLOX repository](https://github.com/Megvii-BaseDetection/YOLOX)

 <details>
 <summary>Installation</summary>